Language Centre

 English

-Students in all Bachelor programs at HOST must complete obligatory courses either in Technical English or Business English.
+Students in all Bachelor programs at HOST must complete obligatory courses in the area of English for Specific Purposes such as Business, Technical English or English for Academic Purposes.
 The scope of the language training is in accordance with the study- and examination guidelines of each program of study.
 Language Courses in English are oriented towards level B1+, B2 or C1 of the Common European Framework of References for Languages: Learning, Teaching, Assessment (CEFR).
 Our Language Centre does not offer English courses for beginners.

 German as a Foreign Language